Deksha-chaudhary/Demo-First/README.md

 # Demo-First
-This is My First Git Repository
+This is My First Git Repository.